Hortense Schneider

 Hortense Catherine Schneider, La Snédèr, (30 April 1833 in Bordeaux, France – 5 May 1920, in Paris, France) was a French soprano, one of the greatest operetta stars of the 19th century, particularly associated with the works of composer Jacques Offenbach.

 Biography

-Born in Bordeaux, where she studied with Schaffner, she made her debut in Agen in 1853, as Inès in La favorite.
+Born in Bordeaux as Jeanne Catherine Schneider, where she studied with Schaffner, she made her debut in Agen in 1853, as Inès in La favorite.
+She chose the stage name "Hortense" after the Emperor's mother.

 She came to Paris and was turned down by the director of the Théâtre des Variétés but was noticed by Jacques Offenbach who invited her to the Théâtre des Bouffes Parisiens, where she made her debut in 1855 in Le violoneux.
 She enjoyed immediate success and created for Offenbach the role of Boulotte in Barbe-bleue and the title roles in La belle Hélène, La Grande-Duchesse de Gérolstein and La Périchole, all resounding triumphs.
 She also appeared in London and Saint Petersburg, to great acclaim.